ntedgi/kube-argocd-helm-workshop/README.md

 ## Step 3 - please add an health check to your workshop POD
 * the pod expose an health check end point `/health`
-* use it to configure the health check
+* use it to configure the health check  at `values.yaml` file
 * if you need help check `apps-helm-charts-platform/values/ua/demand-platform/platform-js/values.yaml` for reference
 ```
   livenessProbe: